MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 You can turn off the information in the PowerToys Run plugin manager options for Window Walker, or select the information to change the File Explorer settings.
 After selecting the information, the "Folder options" window will open.

-On the "Folder options" window, you can enabled the setting "Launch folder windows in a separate process".
+On the "Folder options" window, you can enable the setting "Launch folder windows in a separate process".

 ![Folder Options Window](../images/pt-run-folder-options.png)